sejbouchereau/Portfolio/README.md

 Software Developer — Private Client (2025–2026)
 - Built and maintained a Python-based data collection system for real estate platforms.
-- Automated repetitive processes and structured datasets for reporting.
+- Processed and cleaned the collected data for reporting and database integration.
-- Saved hundreds of hours of manual work.
+- Saved hundreds of hours of manual data collection by automating repetitive tasks.

 ---